 A passionate marriage or committed relationship is one in which you and your partner have intimate knowledge about each other.

-Sexual knowledge is only one type of knowledge necessary to a healthy, happy and long-lasting marriage or committed relationship.
-In fact, the more you ‘know’ your partner, the closer you and your partner are and will continue to be in the future.
+Sexual knowledge is only one type of knowledge necessary for a healthy, happy, and long-lasting marriage or committed relationship.
+The more you ‘know’ your partner, the closer you and your partner are and will continue to be in the future.
 Take this free marriage or committed relationship advice and use it well.

 If you and your partner don’t know each other, your marriage or committed relationship will be lifeless, cold, and without much value to either of you.